orsinium/notes/notes-python/reddit.md

-# Analyzing reddit posts
+# Analyzing Reddit posts

 ## Dataset

-First of all, we need dataset.
+First of all, we need a dataset.
 We could use the Reddit API but it has quite a small number of posts you can retrieve.
-Luckily, you cna find dump of everything from reddit at [files.pushshift.io/reddit](https://files.pushshift.io/reddit/).
+Luckily, you can find a dump of everything from Reddit at [files.pushshift.io/reddit](https://files.pushshift.io/reddit/).
 Let's download a few datasets:

 ```bash
 wget https://files.pushshift.io/reddit/submissions/RS_2020-02.zst
 wget https://files.pushshift.io/reddit/submissions/RS_2020-03.zst
 ```

 Next, we need to read the data and select only subreddits and columns we're interested in.
 Every dataset takes a lot even compressed (over 5 Gb), and uncompressed will take much more, up to 20 times.
-So, instead we will read every line one-by-one, decide if we need it, and only then process.
+So, instead, we will read every line one by one, decide if we need it, and only then process.
 We can do it using [zstandard](https://pypi.org/project/zstandard/) library (and [tqdm](https://tqdm.github.io/) to see how it is going).

 ```python
 from datetime import datetime